scohenpelletier1/git-project-scohenpelletier1/README.md

     Returns:
         true if all necessary files exist and false otherwise

+createHash()
+    Takes a file, reads its contents, then takes those contents and hashes them in SHA1 formatting

+    Parameters:
+        file - the file who's contents are beinging hashed

+    Returns:
+        The hash of the file's contents as a String

+readFile()
+    Uses a BufferedReader to read through a file, then compiles its contents into a String

+    Parameters:
+        file - the file who's contents are being read

+    Returns:
+        The file contents as a String

 ==GitTester.java==
+Method Summary:
+createFile()

+Method Details:
+createFile()
+    Creates a file and writes in the file contents

+    Parameters:
+        fileName - The name of the file fileContents - The intended contents of the file, what will be written in

+    Returns:
+        The file

 Test Summary:
 initializeRepo tests
 reseteRepo tests
+createHash tests

 Test Details:
 initializeRepo tests